 The time needed is a very subjective matter.
 The main obstacle to overcome is lowering your fat percentage.
 The higher it is for you, the longer it’ll take to show off your perfect abs.

 When it comes to long-term goals, body recomposition is the surest way to go.
 Quick diets are often damaging for your health and will return all you’ve lost plus some more in a matter of weeks.
 Gradually changing your body composition will reveal your already pretty impressive abs.
 Surprised?
 Then check our body composition 101 to learn more about how your body works and looks.

-Ideally, if your fat percentage is in the healthy range of around 21-30%, you can reach visible progress in just two weeks.
-Of course, it will not be a six-pack yet, but your abs will look nice.
+Ideally, if your fat percentage is in the healthy range of around 21-30% for women and 8-19% for men, you can reach visible progress in a short time.
+Of course, it will not be a six-pack yet, but your stomach will look nice.

 Working those abs and core is an essential but not the only thing required for a flat belly.
 There are three main components of a perfectly-toned stomach: